Skip to content

 Are there resources for carers and family members?

-Absolutely — Dementia Hub offers coping strategies, support group listings, legal advice, and forum areas tailored for carers, families, and those living with dementia.
+Absolutely, carers are often affected just as much (if not more) than the person with Dementia — one of the most important things we do at Dementia Hub is to offer practical coping strategies, support group listings, legal advice, and forum areas tailored for carers, their families, and those living with dementia.
+Not all superhero's wear capes!

 Does the site have brain training or fitness activities?

 Yes, the "Brain Fit" section includes challenges, games and exercises to promote mental sharpness and overall brain health.
-These are being expanded regularly.
+These are being expanded regularly and are fun, free and designed to keep you on your toes.

 Can I find information on natural or herbal remedies?

-Yes, there's a detailed section exploring herbal sciences and natural approaches being researched for dementia support.
-Many studies have shown great potential in this area and we are keen to share these with you.
+Yes, there's a detailed section exploring herbal sciences and the natural approaches being researched for dementia support.
+Many studies on herbs, spices and natural remedies have shown great potential and we are very keen to share these with you.

 Are there local support groups listed?

-The site includes listings for UK support groups, events, and ways to connect with others in your area.
+We will be developing an area of the site that will cover listings for UK support groups, events, and ways to connect with others in your area.
+Stay tooned!

 How often is the content updated?